 5. What kind of questions should I expect during my CaRMS interview?

-There are three main question types you can expect: personal/past experience questions, scenario/situational, and specialty-specific.
+There are three main question types you can expect: personal/past experience questions, scenario/situational, and specialty specific.

 6. Will I be asked about my knowledge of a specialty I am applying to?

-It is possible.
+Most likely.
 You may be asked about a common approach to a condition often seen in that specialty, for example.

 7. What is the best CaRMS interview prep strategy?

 The best way to prepare for your interview is to practice with realistic mock interviews and receiving personalized feedback.
 This will help you get used to the interview format, hone your communication skills, and help you grow in confidence.
-The feedback will help you work on your weaknesses and eliminate any red flags.

-9. What can I do to prepare even before I receive my interview invite?
+8. What can I do to prepare even before I receive my interview invite?

 Search the CaRMS directory and the programs’ websites for information about the interview and what programs like to see in their candidates.
-You can tell a lot about a program by reading their mission, values, research projects, and what kind of opportunities they provide to their resident doctors
+You can tell a lot about a program by reading their mission, values, research projects, and what kind of opportunities they provide to their resident doctors.

 To your success,